 Three different techniques were used in this research to predict the bankruptcy of non-financial sector in Pakistan to make an effective prediction.

-Inam, F., Inam, A., Mian, M., Sheikh, A. and Awan, H. (2019), "Forecasting Bankruptcy for organizational sustainability in Pakistan: Using artificial neural networks, logit regression, and discriminant analysis", Journal of Economic and Administrative Sciences, Vol. 35 No. 3, pp. 183-201. https://doi.org/10.1108/JEAS-05-2018-0063
+Inam, F., Inam, A., Mian, M.A., Sheikh, A.A. and Awan, H.M.
+(2019), "Forecasting Bankruptcy for organizational sustainability in Pakistan: Using artificial neural networks, logit regression, and discriminant analysis", Journal of Economic and Administrative Sciences, Vol. 35 No. 3, pp. 183-201. https://doi.org/10.1108/JEAS-05-2018-0063

 Emerald Publishing Limited